-Lyle and I visited Thinktank on Tuesday, for one of their Home Educator workshop days.
+Lyle and I visited Thinktank in Birmingham on Tuesday, for one of their Home Educator workshop days.
 We really enjoyed it, and Lyle learned a lot about Science while having a lot of fun!

 Science is one area of Home Education that I like to get some outside help with – while we can cover a lot of the theory and some practical work at home, there’s nothing quite like getting in a lab with someone who is really enthusiastic about the subject.
 So the Home Educator days at Thinktank are really ideal for our requirements.